 Step 1: Establish clear-cut wedding planning goals.

+The first step in learning how to become a wedding planner?
+Goal-setting.
 These goals will probably change over time, and that’s OK.
 But it’s important to head into any endeavor with a plan.
 Do you dream of planning celebrity weddings, a la Mindy Weiss?
 Maybe you want to work with venues in your hometown to give locals the day of their dreams.
 What if you want to travel the world and throw destination weddings on tropical islands and Italian lakes?
 The options are endless — it’s truly up to you!

 Step 2: Conduct industry research.